 BONUS FOOD: Protein.
 I couldn’t figure out how to fit protein into my tidy little acronym, so it’s just gonna have to hang out here by itself.
 But just because it didn’t make it into the top five doesn’t mean it’s not important!
-Protein contributes to stable energy levels (which contributes to focus and attention), so be sure to include kid-friendly protein in your child’s lunch with foods like hard boiled eggs, beans, nuts, quinoa, meat (the less processed the better), hummus, cheese, milk, yogurt (easy on the sugar!), or avocado/guacamole.
+Protein contributes to stable energy levels (which contributes to focus and attention), so be sure to include kid-friendly protein in your child’s lunch with foods like hard boiled eggs, beans, nuts (again, be vigilant about avoiding nut allergies), quinoa, meat (the less processed the better), hummus, cheese, milk, yogurt (easy on the sugar!), or avocado/guacamole.

 So there you have it.
 Don’t feel like you have to try all these foods at once or that you have to strictly follow these ideas.
 Find what works for your child and allow him or her to help you come up with ideas for new combinations of “focus foods” (like apples and cheese or peanut butter-filled pretzels).
 When you pack your child’s lunch in the morning (or the night before, if you’re really ambitious), do a quick scan of their lunchbox and ask yourself: